 - 1. For Windows 2000/NT/XP bring up the Command Prompt screen. - 2.
-Type in ipcfg and click OK.
+Type in ipconfig and click OK.
 A new screen appears listing information about your network IP settings. - 3.
 In the new screen, click on the Renew All button. - 4.
 Click OK.
 The IP settings should now be updated so you can use the web manager.

-Step 2 - Access the Configuration Manager
+Accessing the Configuration Manager